 PURPOSE: The purpose of this Operating Policy and Procedure (OP) is to establish policy in providing a safe and secure workplace, free from threats and violence, for all those involved in the business of Texas Tech.

 REVIEW: This OP will be reviewed in April of even-numbered years by the Director of Human Resources in conjunction with the Chief of Texas Tech Police and the Managing Director of Emergency Management with substantive revisions forwarded to Assistant Vice President for Human resources, the Chief of Staff and Vice President for Administration and the Senior Vice President for Administration & Finance and Chief Financial Officer.

 1. General Policy

 Texas Tech recognizes the high cost of violent incidents and the disruptive effect they have on employees and productivity.
 Personal harassment (including stalking), abusive behavior, and violence are not tolerated in the workplace.

 a.
-Threats (including those made by mail, over the telephone, by fax, or by e-mail), intimidation, and acts of violence, with or without the presence of a weapon, will not be tolerated at Texas Tech.
+Threats (including those made by mail, over the telephone, by fax, by e-mail, or on social media), intimidation, and acts of violence, with or without the presence of a weapon, will not be tolerated at Texas Tech.
 Reported violations of this policy will be investigated, documented, and may result in disciplinary actions, up to and including immediate suspension and/or dismissal, and the filing of appropriate criminal charges.